dentarg/auth0-blog/_posts/2018-02-12-developing-games-with-react-redux-and-svg-part-1.markdown

 As you will see in this series, creating SVG components with React is quite easy.
 In reality, there is almost no difference between creating a React component with HTML and with SVG.
 Basically, the only differences are that SVG introduces new elements and that these elements are drawn in an SVG canvas.

-Nevertheless, before creating your components with SVG and React, a quick review on SVG may be useful.
+Nevertheless, before creating your components with SVG and React, a quick overview of SVG may be useful.

-### Quick Review on SVG
+### Quick Overview of SVG

 SVG is one of the coolest and flexible web standards.
 SVG, which stands for Scalable Vector Graphics, is a markup language that allows developers to describe two-dimensional based vector graphics.
 SVG is pretty similar to HTML.
 Both technologies are XML-based markup languages and work well with other web standards like CSS and the DOM.
 This means that you can apply CSS rules to SVG elements just like you would do with HTML elements, including animations.